Bodo-inc/Bodo-examples/examples/tpch/README.md

 Update the path with your data path in the `main()` function and add your AWS credentials to `ray_queries_ray_cluster.py` script.

-A multi-node cluster needs to be configured with a yaml script which is available in this folder as an example (`modin.yaml`).
-Please add your AWS credentials under `setup_commands`, please refer to modin documentation for a more complete and up to date tutorial.
+A multi-node cluster needs to be configured with a yaml script which is available in this folder as an example (`modin.yaml`), please refer to [modin documentation](https://modin.readthedocs.io/en/stable/) for a more up to date tutorial.
+Please add your AWS credentials under `setup_commands` in `modin.yaml` file.

 To start your cluster run the below command:

 ```
 - ray up modin.yaml
 ```

 Once cluster is up, run `ray_queries_ray_cluster.py` script with the following command:

 ```
 - ray submit modin.yaml ray_queries_ray_cluster.py
 ```

 You may terminate your cluster anytime by running the below command:

 ```
 - ray down modin.yaml
 ```